Testing

 It is a good idea to check the coverage on your tests.
 If any line is not covered, means that test may not be completed or that the code is not being used, given you the opportunity to remove it.

-When testing logic that depends on external resources, such as a database or a external HTTP request, it is a good practice to mock the response.
+- Mocking: when testing logic that depends on external resources, such as a database or a external HTTP request, it is a good practice to mock the response.
 This way, the test is not dependent on the external resource, giving faster and deterministic tests.

-Fixtures are a way to set up and tear down resources that are used in the tests.
+- Fixtures: common way to set up and tear down resources that are used in the tests.
 It is a way to avoid code repetition and to keep the tests clean, ensuring that data is consistent across all tests.

 Integration test